Department of Cyber Intelligence and Security

-Department’s mission is to educate students to meet the evolving challenges faced by corporate and public organizations to detect, identify, assess, mitigate, respond, and recover from cyber threats and improve their cyber security posture.
+The department’s mission is to educate students to meet the evolving challenges faced by corporate and public organizations to detect, identify, assess, mitigate, respond, and recover from cyber threats and improve their cyber security posture.
 Our graduates will demonstrate strong analytical, design, and implementation skills required to formulate and solve complex cyber security problems in a professional or research environment and demonstrate effective communication, collaboration, and continuous learning as ethically and socially responsible cyber security professionals.
-The Department partners with an advisory board and aligns with nationally recognized frameworks to measure effective coverage of the common body of knowledge for the profession.

-Bachelor's in Cyber Intelligence and Security (BS CIS) Degree Program
+Bachelor of Science in Cyber Intelligence and Security

 Students advance through courses that develop their knowledge in general education subjects, business, computer science, intelligence, and cyber security needed to defend the people, data, computing, software, networks, and systems that keep the world safe and productive.
 Students are prepared for professional roles in the rapid growing field of cybersecurity.